 No complete lockdown in Kerala as of now, says CM Pinarayi Vijayan

-Thiruvananthapuram, July 24: With an all-party meetingagainst another state-wide shutdown, the Kerala government on Friday decided not to go in for a complete lockdown for now, Chief Minister Pinarayi Vijayan said.
+Thiruvananthapuram, July 24: With an all-party meeting against another state-wide shutdown, the Kerala government on Friday decided not to go in for a complete lockdown for now, Chief Minister Pinarayi Vijayan said.

-Vijayan, who met the media after the meeting this eveningto decide on whetheror not to impose another lockdown, said the representatives of various political parties were against a complete shut down.
+Vijayan, who met the media after the meeting this evening to decide on whether or not to impose another lockdown, said the representatives of various political parties were against a complete shutdown.

 Kerala gold smuggling case: ED registers money laundering complaint